 The SIA 777-200ER fleet currently operates in a single configuration, with 26 of the 2006 J Business Class seats in a 1-2-1 configuration, and 245 Economy Class seats in a mostly 3-3-3 configuration.

 Note 5th February 2018: 9V-SVF with the old ‘Spacebed’ business class seats has been retired from revenue service.
 There is therefore only one 777-200ER version now flying, the Version 1 aircraft.
 This page has been updated to reflect the changes.

 How can I tell which Version I am flying on?

 There’s only one version of the 777-200ER in operation with Singapore Airlines.

-If you’re flying business the seat map should show a 1-2-1 layout.
+If you’re flying Business Class the seat map should show a 1-2-1 layout.

-If you’re flying economy, the seat map should show a 3-3-3 configuration all the way to the last row (row 59).
+If you’re flying Economy Class, the seat map should show a 3-3-3 configuration all the way to the last row (row 59).

 If the seat map does not resemble either of the above options, it’s possible you’re flying on a 777-200 (non-ER), click here for details.